 Muirfield High School has four Sport Houses: Beachley, Burton, Freeman and Thorpe, in which students are placed on enrolment at Muirfield High School.

-Students are placed in their sporting house at the start of Year 7 and remain with the house for all of high school.
 Students compete in their Sport Houses annually at the Swimming Carnival, Athletics Carnival, and Cross Country.

-Students in each house vote for their captains and vice-captains.
+Each house has 3 teachers as patrons.
+Every year, the students of each house vote for their captains and vice-captains.